 The first stuff I saw of yours was your cover for the Atom & His Package CDs.
 Do you remember which ones you did the art for?
 How'd you get involved with Adam "Atom" Goren?

 I started with Redefining Music in 2001 and went on to do Attention!
 Blah Blah Blah, Hamburgers, and Hair: Debatable.
 Atom’s odd humor and appropriation of electronic music to make “punk” music really excited me.
 I especially loved his genius track “Me and My Black Metal Friends.”

 At the time (and probably still) his music was perceived as this silly, thing for dorky hardcore kids to laugh at and maybe actually like.
 And sure, it is fun music—but the thing that drew me in most was the feeling that his art was a giant Dean Martin roast of punk.
 It was this kid fucking with everyone’s perception of who and what had and could be played at a “punk” show.
 It was rad.
 When he finally played Tampa at this record store/venue that I worked at called 403 Chaos, I asked him if I could do his art and he said yes.

 The cover to Attention Blah Blah Blah informed me a lot in college.
-The way you did the blocky lettering made a lot of sense to me and was the beginning of me understanding how to do handt text.
+The way you did the blocky lettering made a lot of sense to me and was the beginning of me understand how to do handttext.
 The realistically rendered hand leading into the loose, boneless looking flesh also did a lot for me.